smokeyblues/base-aws-notes-app/README.md

 # Base Notes App hosted on AWS with simple stripe integration

+This is the template that will be deployed when using the create-sst-aws-app.

+This template uses the SST framework and is based on their fantastic guide.

 ## SST Demo Notes App

 The [SST Guide](https://sst.dev/guide) is a comprehensive open source tutorial for building and deploying full-stack apps using serverless and React on AWS.